Fuliru people: Banyarwanda migration

 For the Banyamulenge, livestock represented wealth, power, and prestige, while their expertise in animal husbandry made them the region's quasi-veterinarians.
 Many Fuliru entrusted their herds to Tutsi herders, who by custom received milk and occasionally calves from the animals placed under their care.
 For the Fuliru, cattle were valued primarily as commodities that could provide an escape from subsistence agriculture and a pathway to upward mobility.
 The destruction of herds during the 1964 rebellion compelled some Tutsi to adopt roles as agricultural laborers for wealthier Fuliru households.
 Meanwhile, the gradual penetration of capitalist modes of production elevated the importance of cash as a measure of wealth.
-By this time, cattle ownership, once the ultimate symbol of status, increasingly functioned as a means to acquire cash.
+By this time, cattle ownership, once the ultimate symbol of status, increasingly became a means to acquire cash.